 Exercises You Can Do With Your Baby

 Postnatal exercises increase stamina, induce good sleep, and promote weight loss.
 They also tone your body and strengthen your abdominal muscles.
 From simple tummy time workouts to outdoor activities, there are many ways to exercise with a baby.
+Remember to consult your healthcare provider before starting any postpartum exercise routine, especially if you’re unsure about any poses.

-1. Straight curl-up (A):
+1. Straight curl-up (A)

 - Lie on your back with legs and feet flat on the floor.